yusufshakeel/C-Project/testcode/README.txt

 Note!
-This directory contains snippet of test code which may not produce correct output or may not execute properly.
+This directory contains snippet of test code written in C.